-Salt and Seawater Science & Technology, to access the journal online for free at the newly redeveloped J-STAGE platform, is a scientific journal published by the Society of Sea Water Science, Japan (SWSJ) which accepts both English and Japanese papers with novelty and value in fields related to sea water sciences and industries, including science, engineering, agriculture, fisheries, and food science, ranging fundamental principles to practical applications.
+Salt and Seawater Science & Technology, to access the journal online for free at the newly redeveloped J-STAGE platform, is a scientific journal published by the Society of Sea Water Science, Japan (SWSJ), which accepts English papers with novelty and value in fields related to seawater sciences and salt technologies, including science, engineering, agriculture, fisheries, and food science, ranging fundamental principles to practical applications.
 Submitted papers are reviewed by referees on the editorial board of the journal and must satisfy the following prerequisites:

 1) The paper has neither been published elsewhere nor is under review by another journal.

 All the manuscripts including figures and tables as well as cover page (click here for downloading cover page), must be prepared in MS-Word format, and submitted to the following editorial office via an e-mail:

 aiselect, Co.
 Ltd., Editorial Office for Bulletin of the Society of Sea Water Science, Japan, 5-30-6, Nishinippori, Arakawa, Tokyo, 116-0013, Japan

 • Manuscript should be checked for spelling and grammar.

 • All references mentioned in the Reference List are cited in the text, and vice versa.

 1) Original Papers are manuscript describing the works which are significant to the field and in full detail.